inexorgame-obsolete/deprecated-cube-engine-inexor/readme.md

 ## How is Inexor organized?

 We are a non-hierarchical organisation.
 This means we are simply a group of people with different ideas working together without a leader making all the decisions.
 Anyone of us is free to work on the particular things they want to.
 For this organisation to work properly we rely on good communication.
-We are on IRC and Mumble pretty much everyday.
+We are on Riot and Mumble pretty much everyday.
 Every so often we organise official Mumble meetings to discuss our roadmap and strategies.

 We are open for new people!